Scaling is a mathematical process which provides the basis for comparing student performance in different SACE/NTCET

 |2018||Scaled score outcomes|

 Scaling operates in the background to ensure that students can choose subjects with the assurance that differences in subject objectives, content and assessment practices are accounted for when subject results are used in the calculation of the university aggregate and TAFE SA Selection Score.
 The universities and TAFE SA do not publish the scaling outcomes of individual subjects.

 Granularity of scaled scores

 From 2017, subjects undertaken by SACE/NTCET students will use smaller scaled score intervals.
-From the 2017 cohort, Tertiary Entrance Statements for SACE/NTCET candidates will report scaled scores for 20 credit subjects in intervals of 0.05 rather than 0.2 as previously reported.
+From the 2017 cohort, Tertiary Entrance Statements for SACE/NTCET candidates will report scaled scores for 20 credit subjects in intervals of 0.1 rather than 0.2 as previously reported.
 The scaled scores for 10 credit subjects will be reported in intervals of 0.05.

 The main benefit will be ATARs that more precisely reflect the academic potential of candidates.
 This will be brought about by a stronger alignment between ATARs and the subject achievements that underpin them.